 Our objective is to design codes (as defined in Definition~\ref{def:code}) for secure computation at the relay.
-With the construction described above, the rate of the code depends on the number of cosets, $N$, of $\Lc$ in $\Lf$.
+With the construction described above, the rate of the code depends on the number of cosets, $M$, of $\Lc$ in $\Lf$.
 For a given average power constraint, the system designer is usually faced with the task of maximizing the rate.
 Equivalently, for a given rate, the average transmit power must be kept as small as possible.
-The transmit power is equal to the second moment of $U$ (or $V$).
-Therefore, while any characteristic function $\psi$ supported within $\cV(\hLc)$ suffices for the construction of Theorem~\ref{L_thm}, we must use a $\psi$ for which $-\nabla^2 \psi(\0)$ is the least among such $\psi$'s.
-This would yield random variables $U$ and $V$ of least second moment (and hence least transmit power), having the desired properties.
-The transmit power can be made as small as desired by simply scaling down the lattice.
-Suppose that the random variables $U$ and $V$, distributed over a fine lattice $\Lf$, had second moment $P$.
-Then, for any $\alpha>0$, the random variables $U'=\alpha U$ and $V'=\alpha V$, distributed over $\alpha\Lf:=\{\alpha \z: \z\in\Lf \}$ have second moment $\alpha^{2}P$.
+The transmit power is equal to the second moment of $\U$ (or $\V$).
+Therefore, while any characteristic function $\psi$ supported within $\cV(\hLc)$ suffices for the construction of Theorem~\ref{thm:L_thm}, we must use a $\psi$ for which $-\Delta \psi(\0)$ is the least among such $\psi$'s.
+This would yield random variables $U$ and $V$ of least second moment (and hence least transmit power), and having the desired properties.

+It is evident that by simply scaling the nested lattice pair, the average transmit power may be made as small as required.
+Suppose that the random vectors $\U$ and $\V$, distributed over a fine lattice $\Lf$, have second moment $P$.
+Then, for any $\alpha>0$, the random variables $\U'=\alpha \U$ and $\V'=\alpha \V$, distributed over $\alpha\Lf:=\{\alpha \z: \z\in\Lf \}$ have second moment $\alpha^{2}P$.
 Choosing a small enough $\alpha$ would suffice to satisfy the power constraint.
-However, as we will see in the following sections, when we have to deal with the additive noise in the MAC channel, it is is not possible to scale down the lattice arbitrarily if the probability of error is to be made small.
-It turns out that for a given lattice, the second moment (which depends solely on the choice of $\psi$) cannot be made arbitrarily small.
-Indeed, the following result, adapted from \cite{EGR04}, gives a precise and complete answer to the question of how small $-\nabla^2 \psi(\0)$ can be for a characteristic function $\psi$ supported within a ball of radius $\rho$ in $\R^d$.
+However, as we will see in the following sections, when we have to deal with the additive noise in the MAC channel, it is not possible to scale down the lattice arbitrarily if the probability of error is to be made small.
+Also, for a given (fixed) coarse lattice, it turns out that the second moment (which depends solely on the choice of $\psi$) cannot be made arbitrarily small.
+Indeed, the following result, adapted from \cite{EGR04}, gives a precise and complete answer to the question of how small $-\Delta \psi(\0)$ can be for a characteristic function $\psi$ supported within a ball of radius $\rho$ in $\R^d$.

 \begin{theorem}[\cite{EGR04}, Theorem 5.1] Fix a $\rho>0$.
 If $\psi$ is a characteristic function of a random variable distributed over $\R^{d}$ such that $\psi(\t) = 0$ for $\Vert\t\Vert \ge \rho$, then